 - Open.FileId is set to a generated value that uniquely identifies this Open in Session.OpenTable.
 The SMB2 server MUST reserve -1 for invalid FileId. - If Open.IsDurable is TRUE or Open.IsResilient is TRUE, Open.DurableFileId is set to a generated value that uniquely identifies this open in GlobalOpenTable.
+Otherwise,
-Otherwise, Open.DurableFileId is set to a generated value that uniquely identifies this Open in Session.OpenTable. - Open.Session is set to refer to the session that performed the open. - Open.Connection is set to refer to the connection on which the open request was received. - Open.ClientGuid is set to Open.Connection.ClientGuid. - Open.LocalOpen is set to the open of the object in the local resource received as part of the local create operation.

-- Open.GrantedAccess is the access granted to the caller for the open by the underlying object store.
-It MUST be equal to the DesiredAccess specified in the request, except in the case where MAXIMUM ALLOWED is included in the DesiredAccess.

-- Open.OplockLevel is set to SMB2_OPLOCK_LEVEL_NONE.

-- Open.OplockState is set to None.

-- Open.OplockTimeout is set to 0.

-- Open.IsDurable is set to FALSE.

-- Open.DurableOpenTimeout is set to 0.

-- Open.DurableOwner is set to NULL.

-- Open.EnumerationLocation is set to 0.

-- Open.EnumerationSearchPattern is set to an empty string.

-- Open.CurrentEaIndex is set to 1.

-- Open.CurrentQuotaIndex is set to 1.

-- Open.TreeConnect is set to refer to the TreeConnect on which the open request was performed and Open.TreeConnect.OpenCount MUST be increased by 1.

-- Open.LockCount is set to 0.

-- Open.PathName is set to the full local path that the current open is performed on.
+Open.DurableFileId is set to a generated value that uniquely identifies this Open in Session.OpenTable.

+- Open.Session is set to refer to the session that performed the open. - Open.Connection is set to refer to the connection on which the open request was received. - Open.ClientGuid is set to Open.Connection.ClientGuid. - Open.LocalOpen is set to the open of the object in the local resource received as part of the local create operation. - Open.GrantedAccess is the access granted to the caller for the open by the underlying object store.
+It MUST be equal to the DesiredAccess specified in the request, except in the case where MAXIMUM ALLOWED is included in the DesiredAccess. - Open.OplockLevel is set to SMB2_OPLOCK_LEVEL_NONE. - Open.OplockState is set to None. - Open.OplockTimeout is set to 0. - Open.IsDurable is set to FALSE. - Open.DurableOpenTimeout is set to 0. - Open.DurableOwner is set to NULL. - Open.EnumerationLocation is set to 0. - Open.EnumerationSearchPattern is set to an empty string. - Open.CurrentEaIndex is set to 1. - Open.CurrentQuotaIndex is set to 1. - Open.TreeConnect is set to refer to the TreeConnect on which the open request was performed and Open.TreeConnect.OpenCount MUST be increased by 1. - Open.LockCount is set to 0. - Open.PathName is set to the full local path that the current open is performed on.

-If Connection.Dialect is not "2.002" and the server supports leasing, the server MUST initialize the following:
+If Connection.Dialect is not "2.0.2" and the server supports leasing, the server MUST initialize the following:

-- Open.Lease MUST be set to NULL. - Open.IsResilient MUST be set to FALSE. - Open.ResilientOpenTimeout MUST be set to 0. - Open.LockSequenceArray[]: Each element of Open.LockSequenceArray[] MUST be set to 0.
+- Open.Lease MUST be set to NULL. - Open.IsResilient MUST be set to FALSE. - Open.ResilientOpenTimeout MUST be set to 0. - Open.LockSequenceArray: Each element of Open.LockSequenceArray MUST be initialized to empty.

-If Connection.Dialect belongs to the SMB 3.x dialect family, the server MUST initialize the following:
+If the server implements the SMB 3.x dialect family, the server MUST initialize the following:

-- Open.AppInstanceId MUST be set to AppInstanceId in the SMB2_CREATE_APP_INSTANCE_ID create context request if the create request includes the SMB2_CREATE_DURABLE_HANDLE_REQUEST_V2 and SMB2_CREATE_APP_INSTANCE_ID create contexts. - Open.CreateGuid MUST be set to NULL. - Open.IsPersistent MUST be set to FALSE. - Open.FileName MUST be set to the file name in the Buffer field of the request. - Open.DesiredAccess MUST be set to the DesiredAccess field of the request.
+If the server does not implement the SMB 3.1.1 dialect, Open.AppInstanceId MUST be set to AppInstanceId in the SMB2_CREATE_APP_INSTANCE_ID create context request if the create request includes the SMB2_CREATE_DURABLE_HANDLE_REQUEST_V2 and SMB2_CREATE_APP_INSTANCE_ID create contexts.
+Otherwise, Open.AppInstanceId MUST be set to the AppInstanceId field in the SMB2_CREATE_APP_INSTANCE_ID create context request.

-- Open.ShareMode MUST be set to the ShareAccess field of the request. - Open.CreateOptions MUST be set to the CreateOptions field of the request. - Open.FileAttributesOptions MUST be set to the FileAttributes field of the request. - Open.CreateDisposition MUST be set to the CreateDisposition field of the request.
+- Open.CreateGuid MUST be set to NULL. - Open.IsPersistent MUST be set to FALSE. - Open.FileName MUST be set to the file name in the Buffer field of the request. - Open.DesiredAccess MUST be set to the DesiredAccess field of the request. - Open.ShareMode MUST be set to the ShareAccess field of the request. - Open.CreateOptions MUST be set to the CreateOptions field of the request. - Open.FileAttributesOptions MUST be set to the FileAttributes field of the request. - Open.CreateDisposition MUST be set to the CreateDisposition field of the request.